 Warm summer nights, trips to the beach, cross country vacations and camp outs in the mountains are what August is all about.
 Most of us don’t even feel like shopping, but August is when you’ll find your best discounted prices on everything seasonal, and super great deals on back to school.
 Here’s what to buy in August, along with some great shopping tips.

 If you want to get the jump on back to school clothes, you’ll start to find good sales early in August.
-If your stores are depleted, check online for good trendy deals on school clothes, AND if you are looking for jeans, you might just want to wait until October when retailers need to make room for Christmas merchandise, and you’ll find the best prices of the whole year, though inventory might be down.
+If your stores shelves are depleted, check online for good trendy deals on school clothes, AND if you are looking for jeans, you might just want to wait until October when retailers need to make room for Christmas merchandise, and you’ll find the best prices of the whole year, inventory is usually pretty good in early October.

 BACK TO SCHOOL SUPPLIES: